Lebor Gabála Érenn: Contents

-There now follows a brief outline of the text of the Lebor Gabála, which can be divided into ten chapters.
+The collection can be divided into ten chapters:

 Genesis

 A retelling of the familiar Christian story of the creation, the fall of Man and the early history of the world.
-In addition to Genesis, the author draws upon several recondite works for many of his details (e.g. the Syriac Cave of Treasures), as well as the four Christian works mentioned earlier (i.e. The City of God, etc.).
+In addition to Genesis, the author draws upon several recondite works for many of his details (e.g. the Syriac Cave of Treasures), as well as the four Christian works mentioned earlier (i.e. St. Augustine's City of God, Orosius's Histories, Eusebius's Chronicle, and Isidore of Seville's Etymologies).

 This part also contains a genealogy derived via the Historia Brittonum from the 6th-century Frankish Table of Nations, itself relying partly on the 1st-century Germania of Tacitus.
 It gives the descent of the major peoples of Europe from three brothers.

 Early history of the Gaels

 This chapter begins by explaining that all mankind is descended from Adam through the sons of Noah.
 It tells us how Noah's son Japheth is the forebear of all Europeans (see Japhetites), how Japheth's son Magog is the forebear of the Gaels and Scythians, and how Fénius Farsaid is the forebear of the Gaels.
 Fénius, a prince of Scythia, is described as one of 72 chieftains who built the Tower of Babel.
-His son Nel weds Scota, daughter of an Egyptian pharaoh, and they have a son named Goídel Glas.
+His son Nel weds Scota, daughter of the Egyptian pharaoh Cingris, and they have a son named Goídel Glas.
 Goídel crafts the Goidelic (Gaelic) language from the original 72 languages that arose after the confusion of tongues.
 Goídel's offspring, the Goidels (Gaels), leave Egypt at the same time as the Israelites (the Exodus) and settle in Scythia.
-After some time they leave Scythia and spend 440 years traveling the Earth, undergoing trials and tribulations akin to those of the Israelites.
+After some time they leave Scythia and spend 440 years travelling the Earth, undergoing trials and tribulations akin to those of the Israelites.
 The druid Caicher foretells that their descendants will reach Ireland.
 After seven years at sea, they settle in the Maeotian marshes.
 They then sail via Crete and Sicily and eventually conquer Iberia.
 There, Goídel's descendant Breogán founds a city called Brigantia, and builds a tower from the top of which his son Íth glimpses Ireland.
 Brigantia was the Roman name of Corunna in Galicia and Breogán's tower is possibly based on the Tower of Hercules, which was rebuilt at Corunna by the Romans.